rancher-sandbox/rancher-desktop-daemon/docs/design/bootstrap.md

 * It checks that the `app` controller has been configured.

-* It create the app-namespace (`rancher-desktop` by default) because it does not exist yet.

 * It creates the `rancher-desktop` namespace because it does not yet exist.

 * It attempts to fetch the `App` object in the `rancher-desktop` namespace.
 This fails because the object does not exist yet.